SamanthaCDFSauer/galaxies-grid/README.md

-# Acesse o site através do link abaixo
-# Access the website using the link below:
+# Acesse o site através do link abaixo/ Access the website using the link below:

 ```
 https://samanthacdfsauer.github.io/galaxies-grid/